A Charlie Brown Christmas Redux ... and redux and redux

 versions are identical in length, thus confusion ensued during the final master assembly).
 Our sincere apologies.

-Fantasy made clear its intention to return these two tracks to their original states, in subsequent pressings;
+All this notwithstanding, Fantasy made clear its intention to return these two tracks to their original states, in subsequent pressings;

 (only through March 1, 2007, so don't get your hopes up at this late date).